Skip to content

 Common Mistakes That Cost Families

+Naming your estate as beneficiary.
 When your estate is the beneficiary, the retirement account must go through probate and loses most of the tax-advantaged distribution options.
-The ten-year rule may not even apply — instead, the entire account might need to be distributed within five years or based on the deceased's remaining life expectancy.
+The ten-year rule may not even apply — instead, the entire account might need to be distributed within five years.

+Not updating after life changes.
 Divorce, remarriage, the birth of children, the death of a beneficiary — all of these require you to review and potentially update your beneficiary designations.
-A divorce decree does not automatically remove your ex-spouse from your 401(k) beneficiary form (though some state laws may override this in certain situations — consult an attorney for your specific situation).
+A divorce decree does not automatically remove your ex-spouse from your 401(k) beneficiary form, though some state laws may override this in certain situations.

+Overlooking contingent beneficiaries.
 Most accounts allow you to name both primary and contingent beneficiaries.
-If your primary beneficiary dies before you and you have not named a contingent, the account may default to your estate — the exact situation you want to avoid.
+If your primary beneficiary dies before you and you have not named a contingent, the account may default to your estate — exactly the situation you want to avoid.

 What Your Family Needs to Know